Finding products to sell is one of the most important parts of building a successful Amazon business.

 With an Amazon product finder, you can dig deep into sales data to determine which niches are trending, which products get the most monthly sales, and which listings could be improved to boost revenue.
 Trying to do this manually would be incredibly time-consuming.

-Over the past week, we’ve been researching five Amazon product finder tools, and have put together a guide highlighting their key features, how they work, and what product information they can help you uncover.
+We’ve been researching five Amazon product finder tools, and have put together a guide highlighting their key features, how they work, and what product information they can help you uncover.

 What is an Amazon product finder?

 In this article, we have included tools that have created their own database of products available on Amazon.
 Effectively, they have rebuilt Amazon’s product database from a sellers point of view.

 This makes it possible to provide fast searching and filtering of products in a way that is not possible on the Amazon site, for example by minimum and maximum Best Seller Rank or by the number of reviews.
 They then provide useful data about products for sellers, including information available publicly on Amazon, but also adding in additional factors such as estimated sales.

 The tools covered here vary in the names they give to their product database, the number of items their databases contain, and the data points provided.
 But having their own independent database of Amazon products is really the key factor we are using to classify these apps as “Amazon product finders”.

 Search Amazon’s current bestsellers